378 days ago

-We sped past Jane Austen’s house and into Alton where I bring you a picture of three bears.
-No delays for the five rogue bloggers and at 4.10 pm, at 23 miles we caught up with 78 year old Fleet Street legend Brian Basham and his trainer J who had left Winchester five hours before us.
-We are now just nine miles from Woodlarks and the group is again splitting into fast and slow.
-Amazingly I am in the fast group.
-If you are yet to donate to the good cause please do so HERE.
+We sped past Jane Austen’s house and into Alton, where I bring you a picture of three bears.
+No delays for the five rogue bloggers and, at 4.10 pm, with 11 miles to go, we caught up with 78-year-old Fleet Street legend, Brian Basham, and his trainer J, who had left Winchester five hours before us.
+We are now just nine miles from Woodlarks, and the group is again splitting into fast and slow.
+Amazingly, I am in the fast group.
+If you are yet to donate to this fantastic cause, please do so HERE.

-Past the beds of watercress we marched and we are now only 15 minutes behind schedule and at the first rest break, the Cricketers Arms.
-Lucian is apologising for last night’s excess to his Mrs. And Fleet Street legend Brian Basham has been in contact.
-Two hours ago he was 45 minutes ahead of where we are now.
+We marched past the beds of watercress, and are now just 15 minutes behind schedule.
+At the first rest break – the Cricketers Arms – Lucian is apologising for last night’s excess to his Mrs. Fleet Street legend, Brian Basham has been in contact.
+Two hours ago, he was 45 minutes ahead of where we are now.
 The pursuit is on.
-If you have yet to donate to this great cause think of the suffering that lies ahead, another 25 miles to go!
-Please donate HERE
+If you have yet to donate to this great cause, think of the suffering that lies ahead: 25 miles still to go!
+Please donate HERE.

 To date, controversial mining boss Bell, has managed 18 miles, 31miles and 3 miles (the last three).
 But on June 11th he will try to make it 4th time lucky and complete the 34miles Winchester to Woodlarks walk.
 He joins myself, writers Lucian Miers, Steve Moore, three of our readers Jonathan Price, Nick and Sam plus 80 year old Fleet Street Legend Brian Basham and his long suffering trainer.
 So that makes nine rogue bloggers so far.